ProfessorNavigator/mylibrary/README.md

 ## Notes about archives usage
 1. rar archives are supported partially.
 This means, that you can carry out all operations, except book removing.
 In case of rar archive you can remove whole archive, but not separate book from it.
-2. Archives, packed in another archives are not supported.
+2. Archives, packed in another archives, are not supported.
 This means, that MyLibrary does not parse for example zip archive packed in another zip archive.
 Only exception is epub format (epub books are zip archives itself).

 ## License